-Pollen is another major cause of allergies (most people know pollen allergy as hay fever or rose fever).
+Pollen is a major cause of allergies (a pollen allergy is often called hay fever or rose fever).
 Trees, weeds, and grasses release these tiny particles into the air to fertilize other plants.
 Pollen allergies are seasonal, and the type of pollen someone is allergic to determines when symptoms happen.
-For example, in the mid-Atlantic states, tree pollination begins in February and lasts through May, grass from May through June, and ragweed from August through October; so people with these allergies are likely to have symptoms during those times.

 - Cockroaches are also a major household allergen, especially in inner cities.
 Exposure to cockroach-infested buildings may be a major cause of the high rates of asthma in inner-city kids.